 I use my Crock-Pot to make lots of frugal dinners for my family.
 Tonight it was chili.
 A few nights ago it was “fried” chicken in the slow cooker.
 Last week I made barbecue pork chops.
-The list just goes on.
+One surprise hit with my family?
+Slow cooker French toast.

-I wanted to share with you how I make French toast in my Crock-Pot.
-This is the perfect recipe for weekends mornings, when the last thing you want to think about is making breakfast.
-You can put the ingredients in the slow cooker the night before, on low, and it will simmer through the night and be ready in the morning.
+Crock-Pot French toast is the perfect recipe for weekend mornings, when the last thing you want to think about is making breakfast.
+You can put the ingredients in the slow cooker the night before, on low, and the dish will simmer through the night and be ready in the morning.
 It’s a cheap, easy breakfast dish.
 Plus, if you’ve got stale bread you don’t know what to do with, you can transform it into delicious French toast overnight.

-When I decided to try the recipe again, I modified it by using half the liquid that O’Dea’s original recipe called for.
-Here’s what I used this time around:
+When I decided to try the Crock-Pot breakfast recipe again, I modified it by using half the liquid that O’Dea’s original recipe called for.
+Here’s what I used this time around.

 Slow Cooker French Toast